Answered By: Rachel Pinotti Last Updated: May 24, 2019 Views: 382

 The easiest way to download full-text articles, if you know the title and/or author, is by searching for the article in Google Scholar and using the Full Text @ Levy Library option shown in the screenshot below.
-Access Google Scholar via the link below or the link on the Levy Library homepage.
+Access Google Scholar via the link below or use link in the Popular Tools menu on the Levy Library homepage.

 Clicking Full Text @ Levy Library will take you to our Find It page, which usually contains one or more "Full Text" links to access the article.